BonnieMcLean/BonnieMcLean.github.io/news/_posts/2024-04-23-phonosemantic_maps.md

 excerpt_separator: <!--more-->
 ---

-This is part of a longstanding collaboration with Kimi Akita from Nagoya University.
-We started the phonosemantic maps with data from Japanese and English (see [here](https://drive.google.com/file/d/1NhMszLjBaVynXeFuwEa2xtCih-BUd1UP/view)), then we teamed up with Jiyeon Park and Arthur Lewis Thompson to add data from Korean and Mandarin Chinese respectively😄 It was a really fun collaborative project and it's great to see the results finally come to fruition! <!--more-->
+This paper is the culmination of a longstanding collaborative effort led by Kimi Akita from Nagoya University.
+We started the phonosemantic maps with data from Japanese and English (see [here](https://drive.google.com/file/d/1NhMszLjBaVynXeFuwEa2xtCih-BUd1UP/view)), then teamed up with Jiyeon Park and Arthur Lewis Thompson to add data from Korean and Mandarin Chinese respectively😄 It was a really fun collaborative project and it's great to see the results finally come to fruition! <!--more-->